matusmarcin/git-training/README.md

 ![git pull auto-merge with conflicts](/assets/pull-merge-conflict.png)

-When this failes and you have conflict, git leaves the changes in the files below *HEAD* mark are your changes and above the *commit hash* are changes from the remote repo.
+When this failes and you have conflict, git leaves the changes in the files.
+Below *HEAD* mark are your changes and above the *commit hash* are changes from the remote repo.
 Use your smarts to merge this properly or consult with the person that made those changes.
 Then, commit this to finish the merge:

 ```
 git commit -a